WW Recipe of the Day: Cream of Wheat Cereal with Spiced Fruit Ambrosia

-This simple breakfast cereal recipe caught my eye, probably because of its tasty title – “Cereal with Spiced Fruit Ambrosia” sounds so sweet and satisfying.
+This simple Weight Watchers cereal recipe caught my eye, probably because of its tasty title – “Cereal with Spiced Fruit Ambrosia” sounds so sweet and satisfying.

 You place the cereal on top of a serving of fruit cocktail and then sprinkle it with a little shredded coconut.
 In addition to sounding yummy, it seemed like the perfect way to use up the toasted coconut I had left after making this citrus pomegranate fruit salad.